 Derivative financial instruments are recognised initially and subsequently at fair value.
 Changes in fair value are recognised immediately in surplus or deficit.
-However, where derivatives qualify for hedge accounting, recognition of any resultant gain or loss depends on the nature of the item being hedged (see Hedging below).
+However, where derivatives qualify for hedge accounting, recognition of

 Hedging

 The Council uses derivatives to hedge its exposure to interest rate risks.
 The derivatives are designated as either cash flow hedges (hedging highly probable future transactions (borrowing)) or fair value hedges (hedging the fair value of recognised assets or liabilities).